DeFi vs CeFi Lending: Which Is Right for You?

 Making Your Decision

-Key questions to ask yourself before choosing:
+Key questions I ask myself before choosing:

 Bill Rice